Allergic to feta, but not 100% sure?

 - Blood stools

 - Shortness of breath

-If this is the case, you maybe want to consider stop eating cheese for good.
-Some are suggesting to do a skin test to determine whether you should eat
+If this is the case, you may want to consider stop eating dairy cheese.

 4. Could it be the Lactose in feta?